Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Soul.md

 # Soul

 An archetype of DARK monsters, focusing on Ritual and Synchro Summoning, with Graveyard and handtrap effects and non-destruction removal or negation.
-All monsters either have 0 ATK or DEF, and the lower Level monsters are all Spirit monsters.
+All monsters either have 0 ATK or DEF, with the other value ending in a 50, and the lower Level monsters are all Spirit monsters.

 <br>